AvrahamRaviv/CB_hw/README.md

 ## Sample Outputs

-In the repository, you can find sample output files for each program, showcasing the results for different values of n.
+Under connected_subgraphs folder, you can find output files for each program, showcasing the results for different values of n (from 1 to 4).
 These files can be used as a reference to understand the expected format of the output.

 ## Maximal Computation Time